FlutterPortugal/companies-hiring-flutter/README.md

 **Pull requests** are welcome to amend, add, remove, or update information here added.

-## From our sponsor

-- [Dengun](https://www.dengun.com/en/) - [jobs](https://www.dengun.com/en/jobs/), Digital Agency with a simple objective: make your business stand out from the crowd

 ## Portuguese Companies

 | Company       | Description       | Location  |